chavezmg/CV/README.md

 # Computer Vision

-Practices of for computer vision with Python
+Practices for computer vision with Python

 ## Tech Stack